This post may contain affiliate links. See my disclosure policy.

 - Beginner-friendly.
-If you’re new to smoking chicken, this simple 3-ingredient recipe is a great place to start.
-It’s so simple and everyone will be impressed with your skills!
+It’s seriously easy, and everyone will be impressed with your skills!

-- Mouthwatering flavors.
-Like with a smoked pork loin, the smoker infuses the meat with mouthwatering rich and smoky flavors that you can’t get from grilling or baking.
+- Amazing taste.
+The smoker infuses the meat with a mouthwatering, rich, smoky flavor you can’t get from grilling or baking.

 - Versatile.
-Customize this recipe for your tastebuds!
 You can create an entirely different dish by playing with the type of wood chips, dry rubs, seasonings, sauces, and marinades.

 - Olive oil.
 Coating the chicken with a thin layer of oil prevents it from sticking and gives it a beautiful golden-brown crust on the surface.

-- Grill chicken rub.
-Either buy a store-bought grilled chicken seasoning blend or make your own using brown sugar, smoked paprika, salt, garlic powder, onion powder, and pepper.
+- Chicken rub.
+Either buy a store-bought chicken seasoning blend or mesquite blend or make your own using brown sugar, smoked paprika, kosher salt, garlic powder, onion powder, and black pepper (I did this, as pictured).
 If you like spice, add cumin and chili powder or cayenne.
-The spice mixture in my smoked wings would also be delicious.
+The spice mixture in my smoked chicken wings would also be delicious.

 How to smoke chicken breast